Yasha Levine

-Yasha Levine (February 22, 1981) is a Russian-American investigative journalist, author and reporter.
+Yasha Levine (February 23, 1981) is a Russian-American investigative journalist, author and reporter.
 Levine, who was born in the Soviet Union in the early 1980s, was raised in San Francisco, California.

 Levine's family emigrated from the Soviet Union in 1989 when Levine was 8-years-old, first living in a Gresten, Austria refugee camp before living in Castelfusano, Italy (near Ostia, Rome) for five months.
 In 1990, Levine and his family left Italy for New York.
 Levine has a brother Eli.

 He is a former editor of Moscow-based satirical newspaper The eXile.
 He has written the book Surveillance Valley: The Secret Military History of the Internet which was published in 2018.
 The New Yorker reviewed Surveillance Valley positively describing it as "forceful" and "salutary".
 Levine's other books include A Journey Through California's Oligarch Valley, The Koch Brothers: A Short History, and The Corruption of Malcolm Gladwell.
 Levine was previously a correspondent at PandoDaily.
-He has also written for Wired, The Nation, Slate, TIME, The New York Observer, and more.
+He has also written for Wired, The Nation, Slate, TIME, The New York Observer, The Baffler and more.
 He is a co-founder of the S.H.A.M.E.
 Project.